jhansiranikhura/Moodify/README.md

 Moodify is a web application designed to enhance your music experience by creating personalized playlists that align with your current mood.
 By analyzing user input, Moodify curates a selection of tracks to match your emotional state.

+You can see the website live at: https://jhansiranikhura.github.io/Moodify/

 ## Features

 - **Mood Detection**: Input your current mood to receive a tailored playlist.